soheilabadifard/DynED/README.md

 # DynED: Dynamic Ensemble Diversification in Data Stream Classification

-[cite_start]This is the official implementation of the paper "DynED: Dynamic Ensemble Diversification in Data Stream Classification" [cite: 10][cite_start], published at CIKM 2023.
+This is the official implementation of the paper "DynED: Dynamic Ensemble Diversification in Data Stream Classification", published at CIKM 2023.

-[cite_start]DynED is a novel ensemble construction and maintenance approach for data stream classification that dynamically balances the diversity and prediction accuracy of its components. [cite_start]The core challenge in data stream environments is handling disruptive changes in the data distribution, known as concept drift. [cite_start]DynED addresses this by using the Maximal Marginal Relevance (MMR) concept to dynamically adjust the ensemble's diversity—increasing it to adapt during concept drifts and decreasing it to maximize accuracy in stable periods.
+DynED is a novel ensemble construction and maintenance approach for data stream classification that dynamically balances the diversity and prediction accuracy of its components.
+The core challenge in data stream environments is handling disruptive changes in the data distribution, known as concept drift.
+DynED addresses this by using the Maximal Marginal Relevance (MMR) concept to dynamically adjust the ensemble's diversity—increasing it to adapt during concept drifts and decreasing it to maximize accuracy in stable periods.

 **Authors:** Soheil Abadifard, Sepehr Bakhshi, Sanaz Gheibuni, and Fazli Can.